Welcome to UCSB! - UCEAP Reciprocal Exchange

 Ask for help:

-- Speak to a psychologist at the Counseling & Psychological Services (CAPS).
+- Speak to a psychologist at Counseling & Psychological Services (CAPS).
 Services offered in English, Spanish, Mandarin and other languages.

 Frequently Used Campus Resources